Read Socrates with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Socrates most influenced?

-The central claim is this: The philosophy of Socrates has profoundly influenced various schools of philosophical thought and academic domains, laying foundational principles that continue to resonate.
+In plain terms: The philosophy of Socrates has profoundly influenced various schools of philosophical thought and academic domains, laying foundational principles that continue to resonate.

-The added historical insight is that Socrates is best read as a method of pressure, not only as a set of theses.
+Socrates is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Platonism